Within the XVIth Symposium 67 papers were programmed; besides 4 lectures

 geophysics – 7 papers

-– Section II – Geophysical investigations for solid mineral substances – 27 papers
+– Section II – Geophysical investigations for solid mineral substances – 27

 – Section III – Earth Physics – 29 papers.